Skip to main content

 Why WebP?

-WebP produces ~25-35% smaller files than JPEG at similar visual quality, and Titanium supports it natively on both platforms.
-For a large UI asset library, switching to WebP can shave several MB off your APK/IPA.
+WebP usually produces files that are about 25-35% smaller than JPEG at similar visual quality, and Titanium supports it natively on both platforms.
+On a large UI asset library, that can trim several MB from your APK or IPA.

 > purgetss images --format webp --quality 85